- Client test environment

 The client test environment (CT environment) is a technical client test environment.
 Joining the client test environment means technical joining from the joining party's own test environment.
 The client test environment has the next development version from the production environment.
 It is primarily meant for independent testing in preparation of joint testing and for the completion of joint testing for information system suppliers and client organisations.

 Change testing of functionalities that have already undergone joint testing is also carried out in the client test environment.
 The content produced into the client test environment must comply with the GDPR.
-Instructions for joining the Kanta client test service (pdf, in Finnish).

 The production image environment (PI environment) of the Kanta client test service is a production-like test environment where information system suppliers and their client organisations can carry out independent testing against the Kanta Services.
 The production image environment has application versions corresponding to production.
 With the exception of the application versions, the production image environment corresponds to the client test environment.